 Following the outbreak of violence during March 2011, the international community responded by censuring the Syrian government for its widespread violations of human rights.
-The Col, former UN Secretary-General Ban Ki-moon and the UN High Commissioner for Human Rights have all called for the situation in Syria to be referred to the ICC.
+The CoI, former UN Secretary-General Ban Ki-moon and UN High Commissioner for Human Rights have all called for the situation in Syria to be referred to the ICC.

 Despite this, the UNSC has failed to adequately respond.
 Since 2013, the UNSC has passed resolutions on humanitarian access, peace talks and chemical weapons in Syria.
 Several of these refer to the government's responsibility to protect populations, but none have been fully implemented.
-Meanwhile, Russia and China have jointly vetoed six UNSC draft resolutions and Russia has independently vetoed a further three resolutions.
-On 24 October Russia vetoed a resolution that would have renewed the mandate of the OPCW-JIM for an additional year.
-The mandate is due to expire on 17 November.
+Meanwhile, Russia and China have jointly vetoed six UNSC draft resolutions and Russia has independently vetoed a further five resolutions.
+On 16 and 17 November Russia vetoed two draft resolutions that would have renewed the mandate of the OPCW-JIM.
+As a result, the mandate expired on 17 November.
+On 19 December the UNSC renewed Resolution 2165, authorizing cross-border and cross-conflict-lines humanitarian access in Syria until January 2019.

 On 21 December 2016 the UN General Assembly voted to establish an International, Impartial and Independent Mechanism (IIIM) to assist in the investigation and prosecution of perpetrators of atrocities in Syria.
-The UN Human Rights Council has adopted 23 resolutions condemning atrocities in Syria.
+The HRC has adopted 23 resolutions condemning atrocities in Syria.
 The latest, adopted on 27 September, called upon all member states to actively support the IIIM.
 The resolution also demands the Syrian authorities uphold their responsibility to protect the population.

 In keeping with various UNSC resolutions, Syrian government forces, armed opposition groups and international parties to the conflict must facilitate unimpeded humanitarian access to all civilians trapped or displaced by fighting.
 The UNSC must take proximate steps to halt atrocities and help end the civil war.
-The UNSC should demand UN access to monitor de-escalation zones in order to ensure the wellbeing of civilians.
+The UNSC should demand UN access to monitor designated "deescalation zones" in order to ensure the wellbeing of civilians.